 - You could also put restrictions in place in advance

 Lastly, decide on the payment methods you will use.
-Some amusement parks accept cash only, while others have card payment options.
+Some parks accept cash only, while others have card payment options.
 It’s also becoming more common to use mobile payment apps or prepaid cards.
 Choose the most convenient method for you and ensure you have enough cash or sufficient funds in your account.

 Packing appropriately can save you time and money.
 Bring a small bag or backpack to carry your essentials.
 This will allow you to have your hands free and avoid purchasing overpriced bags inside the park.